vbrankov/hdf5-ocaml/README.md

-This is an OCaml wrapper for HDF5 library.
-It currently implements most functionality needed for reading and writing HDF5 files.
+It library implements most functionality needed for reading and writing HDF5 files.
 It is actively maintained.

-This library also provides a way of working with large arrays of records much faster than OCaml arrays of records.
-See `examples/bench/bench_struct.ml`.
+Also provided is a fast way of working with large arrays of records.
+It is much faster than OCaml arrays of records, see `examples/bench/bench_struct.ml`.

 # Building